yuki5155/django_sso_auth/docs/twitter.md

 - generate API Key and Secret
 - callback url

-## Add these variables on Setting.py
+## Add These Variables on Setting.py

 ```